himalachudel/FDSFE_HAcharya/HW7/README.md

 **Reasons for the graph being bad**

-- Expression of data in 3D format is making it look messy
+- Expression of data in 3D format is making it look messy and misleading to some extent

 - Fitting in too many variables in a single graph